pyrsmk/ender-quarky/README.md

 - css(name) : get a CSS property
 - css(name,value) : set a CSS property
 - css(object) : set a CSS property list
-- getComputedStyle(name) : returns the computed style of one node, the name must be hyphenated (CSS syntax)
+- getComputedStyle(name,clean) : returns the computed style of one node, the name must be hyphenated (CSS syntax), if you want to have a number as the returned value set clean to true (optional)
 - html() : get HTML contents
 - html(string) : set HTML contents
 - text() : get text contents